(F)index

 Food

-Molluscs, bivalves, crustacea and smaller fish.
+Molluscs, bivalves, crustaceans and smaller fish.
 Juveniles act as cleaner fish, eating parasites off other fish.

 Length